normd/sparkySPSetup/README.md

 # sparkySPSetup
-Simple command-line tool to set up Subaccounts and Sending Domains, e.g. for service providers or customers with separate internal departments.
+Command-line tool to set up Subaccounts and Sending Domains, e.g. for service providers or customers with separate internal departments.

 Command-line parameters specify
 - action to take